google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

     Packaging completed successfully.

+Look for the characteristics discussed in the last section and notice a few things.
+The height and width are correct for full HD, but only the audio stream is in the correct codec.
+Notice also that streams are identified with numbers.
+These are useful for operations that manipulate the audio and video separately.

+Notice that it doesn't show the bitrate.
+Despite what's missing, It's easier to read, which is why I use it whenever I can.
+When I need information that Shaka Packager can't get, such as the bitrate, I use ffmpeg.

 ## ffmpeg

 [ffmpeg](https://ffmpeg.org/download.html) is also a free application for [recording, converting, and streaming media files.
-I wouldn't say its [capabilities are better or worse than Shaka Player's, but they are different.
+I wouldn't say its [capabilities are better or worse than Shaka Packager's, but they are different.

 The basic pattern for an ffmpeg command looks like this.